emodric/PierSongs/03-knockin-on-ivos-door.md

-# Knockin' on Ivo's door
+# Knockin' on Ivo's door (Knocking on heaven's door - Guns 'n' roses)

-Ivo, take this task from me
+Ivo, take this task from me,

-I can't deploy it any more
+I can't deploy it any more...
+It's getting hard, to hard to fix, feels like I'm fixing someone elses code...
+(Heeey, heey, yeah yeah yeaaah!)

+Knock, knock, knocking on Ivo's door...
+(4x)